wanghmin/wanghmin2.github.io/content/publication/wang-2005-wds/index.md

   is capable of realistically simulating several small-scale liquid phenomena such as beading and flattened drops, stretched and separating drops, suspended drops on curved surfaces, and capillary action.
+summary: We present a physically-based method to enforce contact angles at the intersection of fluid free surfaces and solid objects, allowing us to simulate a variety of small-scale fluid phenomena including water drops on surfaces.
 tags:
 - contact line/angle
 - liquid-solid interaction